Self-similar scaling limits of non-increasing Markov chains: Introduction and main results

 is a non-increasing self-similar Markov process starting from 1.
-Recall from \cite{Lamperticaract} that if $\P_x$ is the law of an $\R_+$-valued Markov process $(M_t,t\geq 0)$ started from $M_0=x\geq 0$, then the process is called self-similar with exponent $\alpha>0$ if the law of $(r^{-\alpha}M_{rt},t\geq 0)$ under $\P_x$ is $\P_{r^{-\alpha}x}$, for every $r>0$ and $x\geq 0$.
+Recall from \cite{Lamperticaract} that if $\P_x$ is the law of an $\R_+$-valued Markov process $(M_t,t\geq0)$ started from $M_0=x\geq 0$, then the process is called self-similar with exponent $\alpha>0$ if the law of $(r^{-\alpha}M_{rt},t\geq0)$ under $\P_x$ is $\P_{r^{-\alpha}x}$, for every $r>0$ and $x\geq0$.

-In this paper, all processes that we consider belong to the space $\mathcal{D}$ of c\`adl\`ag, non-negative functions from $[0,\infty)$ to $\R$.
+In this paper, all processes that we consider belong to the space $\mathcal{D}$ of c\`{a}dl\`{a}g, non-negative functions from $[0,\infty)$ to $\R$.
 This space is endowed with the Skorokhod metric, which makes it a Polish space.
-We refer to \cite[Chapter 3.5]{EK} for backgrounds on the topic.
+We refer to \cite{EK}, Chapter 3.5, for background on the topic.
 We recall that $\lfloor r \rfloor$ denotes the integer part of the real number $r$.

-\begin{theorem} For all $t \geq 0$ and all $n \in \mathbb N$, we let
+\begin{theorem} For all $t \geq0$ and all $n \in\mathbb N$, we let

-Then, under the assumption {\bf (H)}, we have the following convergence in distribution
+Then, under the assumption \textup{(H)}, we have the following convergence in distribution

 for the Skorokhod topology on $\mathcal{D}$, where $Y$ is defined at (\ref{eq:2}). \end{theorem}